Ada-Developers-Academy/C3Projects--ScrabbleSinatra/README.md

-# Scrabble Sinatra
+# KYNA NGUYEN + ASHLEY WATKINS -- Scrabble Sinatra

 We are going to use the functionality that we implemented in our Scrabble projects using the new Sinatra functionality we have learned.

 ## Setup

 You'll be working on this assignment with a pair.
 Choose one person to fork and clone the repo.
 Add the second individual as a collaborator to the forked repo.
 Both individuals will clone the forked repo: $ git clone [YOUR FORKED REPO URL]

 ## Baseline
 Once you've acheived this baseline, take a walk around the room and see if you can answer questions or help other teams.